 Faith, Fellowship and Open Hearts

 Worship services at Spirit of Peace UCC are intimate, relaxed and filled with music.
 There is almost always laughter.
 As a community of faith and friendship, we celebrate each other’s joys and share prayers for healing and comfort when life hurts.
-With his deep understanding of scripture and history, his commitment to peace and justice, and his true desire to make God real in our lives today, Pastor Dave weaves together wisdom, humor, biblical history and real life stories to offer compelling and thought-provoking sermons that stay with us throughout the week.
+With a deep understanding of scripture and history, a commitment to peace and justice, and a true desire to make God real in our lives today, the sermons at Spirit of Peace weave together wisdom, humor, biblical history and real life stories to offer compelling and thought-provoking sermons that stay with us throughout the week.
 People of all ages and abilities share in worship and music leadership.

 Our worship service is divided into three parts, with The Word being incorporated throughout our time together.
 The Word is a way to talk about God, Jesus, and the Holy Spirit.
 Worship is all about opening ourselves to what God wants to do in our lives and with our lives.
 We do that in three different ways:

 First we approach the Word.
 We talk informally before worship.
 We reconnect with each other.
 We welcome each other back if we haven't seen each other for awhile.
 The pianist plays music that calls us together.
 A singing bowl is rung three times in the name of the God who is Creator, Christ, and Holy Spirit.
 A child leads the worship leaders into the worship space, bringing in the light that will light the candles on our simple communion table.
 Children, Jesus said, teach us how to open ourselves to God's touch and how to free ourselves from the masks we wear that hide who we really are.
 We sing.
 We admit to God the ways that we wish we had lived differently this past week.
 We hear promises from God about the stream of God's forgiving love that never stops flowing.
 Freed from guilt and shame that can close us off from love, we create a space inside us where we can listen for the Word.